 There are so many drawbacks that it’s hard to list them all.
 Perhaps the following thought is a good place to start.

-Here are just a few reasons why burning rubber in an automatic is a terrible idea.
+Here are just a few reasons why burning rubber in an automatic is a dreadful idea.

 - Destroyed tires – your tires were made to grip the road.
 It requires a significant amount of power to push them past that coefficient of friction.
 All this power and the resultant heat will completely destroy your tires in a matter of minutes.
 Not only are they dangerous, but they’re also illegal, and you’ll receive a ticket if the cops pull you over.